learn-co-curriculum/react-hooks-data-fetching/README.md

 ## Problem Statement

-We've seen that React components come with some neat-o bell and whistles.
-They can to be nested within each other.
-They can pass information and logic between them with props and can keep track of their own information in state.
+We've seen that React components come with some neat-o bells and whistles.
+They can be nested within each other.
+They can pass information and logic between them with props and they can keep track of their own information in state.

-So far, though, we've been restricted to displaying information organized by the React app itself.
+So far though, we've been restricted to displaying information organized by the React app itself.
 In this lesson, we're going to go a step further and incorporate remote data into our React apps.
 Using fetch requests to APIs, we can build dynamic, responsive apps around data that is provided to us remotely.